Derby County F.C.: Success and decline after Clough

 Despite the departure of Clough and Taylor, Derby's league success was repeated in the 1974–75 season when they won the title under successor Dave Mackay, who had been a player under Clough when they had returned to the top flight in 1969.
-However, Derby's form declined towards the end of the 1970s and they went down to the Second Division in 1980 after a string of managers, including former Manchester United boss Tommy Docherty, unsettled the club trying desperately to maintain its place at the top of the First Division.
-Though they challenged well in their first season, Derby were soon hit hard by rising debts, falling attendances and dismal performances.
+However, Derby's form declined towards the end of the 1970s and they were relegated to the Second Division in 1980 after a string of managers, including former Manchester United boss Tommy Docherty, unsettled the club.
+Though they challenged well in their first season in Division Two, Derby were soon badly affected by rising debts, falling attendances and dismal performances.

 Peter Taylor returned to the Baseball Ground as manager in early 1983 and kept Derby up that season, but he retired a year later just before Derby's relegation to the Third Division for only the second time in their history.
 However, Derby did manage to avoid going out of business, and they were soon under the ownership of wealthy businessman Robert Maxwell.